majd-selmi/majd-selmi/README.md

 ## 💫 About Me:

-Passionate Full-Stack Software Developer dedicated to surpassing expectations and overcoming challenges in cutting-edge application development.

-Seeking opportunities to apply my skills and push boundaries in a challenging and rewarding role.
+Passionate Full-Stack Software Developer with extensive experience in modern frontend and backend frameworks and technologies.
+Skilled in creating high-quality, responsive user interfaces and secure, scalable backend systems.
+Dedicated to continuous learning, innovative problem-solving, and delivering exceptional software solutions.

 ## 🌐 Links: